IsiahTorresDaLegend/IsiahTorresDaLegend/README.md

 ## Hey, what's up everyone! 👋
 ### ✨ Welcome to my page.
 I am a great programmer and pentester in the making. ✨
-### 🌱 Currently, I go to the University of Advancing Technology where I have been learning about HTML, JavaScript, and CSS.
-### 🌱 I plan on learning more languages as well such as C++ and Python.
 ### 🔭 Please browse at some of the code I have made; Any tips, critiques, or ideas are always welcome!
 ### ⚡ I am always looking to learn more and I hope to work with some brilliant people on some brilliant code one day.